-For LP SCR, the main components are the SCR reactor, the urea dosing unit, the decomposition unit and the burner.
+For this engine, a Low-Pressure SCR (LP SCR) is available.
+The main components are the SCR reactor, the urea dosing unit, the decomposition unit and the burner.
 The SCR reactor is located at the low-pressure side of the turbocharger, which provides installation flexibility as the SCR reactor can be positioned before the economiser.